next-exp/sw-docs/docs/source/beersheba.rst

 Deconvolution is applied iteratively, maintaining the overall charge of the event.
 Currently, Beersheba runs a 2D RL deconvolution, this means that it is applied slice by slice.
 To do so, the code uses the corresponding z dependent PSF needed for each of the event slices, and maintains the overall charge of each slice constant.
-Depending how the PSF information is handled, two different *modes* of deconvolution can be applied, specified under the ``deconv_mode`` config variable:
+Depending on how the PSF information is handled, two different *modes* of deconvolution can be applied, specified under the ``deconv_mode`` config variable:

 • **'joint'**: it uses the PSF closest to the event/slice’s mean position that includes both EL and diffusion effects at the same time.
 See left plot in the figure below.